Udara Rathnayake

 Udara Rathnayake is an actor in Sri Lankan cinema and television as well as a businessman and politician by profession.
 He is most notable for the roles in films Ira Handa Yata and Nela directed by his father.

 Personal life

 He was born on 21 June 1986 as the second of the family.
 His father Bennett Rathnayake is a veteran film director who has produced several critically acclaimed award-winning films.
 His mother Samanmalee Hawapanna is a film producer.
 Udara has one elder sister, Erandathi; and one younger sister, Bhagya, both are actresses.

-He also served as the Vice President of the Young Professionals Forum.
-Before entering cinema, he was engaged in business activities related to export sector.
-Udara is married to Dinali, the daughter of Priyantha Kariyapperuma, the former Director General of the Telecommunications Regulatory Commission.
-The wedding was celebrated on 30 November 2015.
-The couple has one son, Dishen.

 Educated at D. S. Senanayake College and then Stafford International School, Rathnayake did his Undergraduate in the UK at the University of Essex in Business Management.
 Upon completing his degree he returned to Sri Lanka he completed a master's degree in Development and Politics at the University of Colombo.

 Acting career

 Udara started his career as an actor, with many lead roles in Sinhala Teledramas, Udara also acted in movies, with the lead role in the movie Ira Handa Yata.
 It is for this role that he was nominated for the best performance at Singapore Film Festival.